vneiger/pml/flint-extras/structure.md

 - nmod_vec_extra   (AVX flags TO DO)
   some basic routines
-some dot product routines with unbalanced sizes dot product with two vectors as input (TODO : see if still interesting, and clean) some dot product experiments for avx with moduli > 32 bits dot product multi: basically a vector matrix product, often faster than what is available through FLINT, but not integrated yet
+  some dot product routines with unbalanced sizes dot product with two vectors as input (TODO : see if still interesting, and clean) some dot product experiments for avx with moduli > 32 bits dot product multi: basically a vector matrix product, often faster than what is available through FLINT, but not integrated yet macOS (with configure): global AVX test in small_modulus.c and dot_product.c test integer_dot_product ok (others .bak)

 ---